davidmreed/ktema-org-zola/content/articles/on-creating-automation-products.md

 @enduml
 ```

-Submerge all of those operational touchpoints!
-Automate the journey between the start and end of the process, _proactively_ pulling in users only when their intervention is needed.
-Start thinking in dashboards instead of buttons, and monitoring failures instead of operations.
-Assume that the process succeeds, and notify only when it doesn't.

-Notice here that we've removed manual handovers or touch points.
-We've also added interactions that match the needs of a different user population: our leaders are reviewing dashboards, rather than having data sent to them in an ad-hoc, human-mediated monitoring process.
+We've submerged all of those operational touchpoints within the context of a single, integrated system that executes our previously-manual processes.
+Instead of automating the individual step sequences for each stakeholder, we've automated the journey between the start and end of the process.
+The internal step sequences that are run by automation may have changed structure significantly; since the user interaction points have shifted, those step sequences are now abstracted from users' operations.

 This approach _can_ be (but isn't necessarily) much more expensive than stepwise automation.
 For example, if our process includes both internal tools controlled by the stakeholders _and_ external platforms that are not so controlled, or that are difficult to integrate with effectively, the overall effort goes up steeply.
 Because engineering-oriented tools are often designed to integrate easily, they tend to be on the cheaper, smoother end of the spectrum.

+Conversely, there are major savings available.
+In particular, the process involves fewer person-to-person handoffs where stakeholders are idle or context-switching.

-This is where you start to get transformative change: humans freed to do creative, strategic work instead of operations.
+We're starting to see humans freed to do creative, strategic work instead of operations.

 ### Value Automation

-What if the end of the process isn't really the end - the goal - of the whole shebang?
-Or, for that matter, the beginning?
+What if the start and end of the process stem from obsolete expediencies, not from the real flow of business value?
 The most satisfying insight can be that the entire process does not need to exist in its current form.
 Take a different path <aside> a shortening of the way, if you will </aside> to achieve that larger outcome.
 That change can reshape other processes around it, too.

-At this level, the conversations you're having are generally not about technology.
+At this level, the conversations we're having are generally not about technology.
 They're about goals and needs, where value is present, and about what drove the design of this process in the first place.

 Here's one example of how value automation could radically reshape the original process.

-1. We _disintermediate_ the delivery process by putting engineering and product in control of their own release destiny.
-2. The ops team isn't an ops team anymore!
-They're now running engineering on the platform they built to support this process transformation.
-3. Not only leadership, but all stakeholders, are looking at dashboards to assess release health, rather than engaging hands-on or receiving notifications that may not contain any actionable information.

 ```plantuml
 @startuml